MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 6. Move your mouse into the application window, then click a button to trigger the breakpoint.
 This brings Visual Studio back to the foreground with the editor showing the line where execution is paused.
 You will be able to inspect the application variables, objects, threads, and memory.
 You can step through your code interactively.
 You can click **Continue** to let the application resume and exit it normally or cease execution within Visual Studio using the stop button.

-## Add a Linux configuration and connect to the remote machine
+## Add an explicit Windows x64-Debug configuration

 So far, you have been using the default **x64-Debug** configuration for Windows.
 Configurations are how Visual Studio understands what platform target it's going to use for CMake.
 The default configuration isn't represented on disk.
 When you explicitly add a configuration, Visual Studio creates a file called CMakeSettings.json that is populated with settings for all the configurations you specify.